-Most black bean burgers tend to have a Chipotle or Mexican spice flavoring to them that can tend to be a bit to spicy for me, so I wanted to try making a black bean burger that could stand on it’s own without having the Mexican spices added to it.
+Most black bean burgers tend to have a Chipotle or Mexican spice flavoring to them that can tend to be a bit too spicy for me, so I wanted to try making a black bean burger that could stand on its own without having the Mexican spices added to it.

 The Making of the Burger